SIMBAChain/web3-suites-common/README.md

 ## Installation

-installation only needs to be performed by devs working on the @simbachain/truffle and @simbachain/hardhat plugins.
+Installation only needs to be performed by devs working on the @simbachain/truffle and @simbachain/hardhat plugins.
 For such installation, run:

 ```
 $ npm install @simbachain/web3-suites